Deemaalamer/IBM-SPSS-Modeler-Create-a-predictive-model-to-predict-customer-churn/README.md

 1. In the palette, click the **Field Ops** tab.
 2. Add the **Type** node to the canvas by clicking **Type**.
-3. Connect the Customers.xlsx node to the Type node by clicking Customers.xlsx.
+3. Connect the Telco-Customer-Churn.csv node to the Type node by clicking Telco-Customer-Churn.csv.
 4. Click **Type**.
 From the menu that opens, click **Open**.
 5. In the right side bar, expland **settings**.
 6. Click **Configure types**.